ddandur/Quora-DupQ-with-Gensim/README.md

 ## Quora Duplicate Questions with Word2vec and Keras

-<b>Dependencies:</b> pandas, sklearn, numpy, matplotlib, gensim, keras,
+<b>Dependencies:</b> pandas, sklearn, numpy, matplotlib, gensim, keras

 This notebook uses word and document vectors to represent the questions, then puts these vector representations into a neural network for the classification task.
 The notebook is almost totally self-contained, i.e. its cells can be run in succession and they will automatically download the required data, clean it, and do machine learning.
 (This notebook makes reference to the quora_dup_utils.py file for helper functions.)
 Two two main parameters a user would probably want to change are the location of the Google News pre-computed doc vectors (google_model_path variable) and the number of question pairs to use in analysis (num_question_pairs).
 The Google News binary file of pre-computed doc vectors is large so it is not included in this repo.